Cigarette Burns: Plot

-Sweetman tracks down and speaks with Katja (Gwynyth Walsh).
+Sweetman tracks down and speaks with Katja in Vancouver.
 She gives Sweetman the only remaining copy of the film.
 When he asks how the director died, Katja reveals that he died in an attempted murder-suicide that she survived.
 Sweetman brings the film to Bellinger and collects his payment.
-Bellinger sees the angel's mutilation in the film.
-Sweetman learns that his father-in-law has locked the theater despite saying he has two weeks to pay off his debt.
-He receives a phone call from a distraught Bellinger and returns to the mansion.
-There, Sweetman sees Bellinger's butler gouges his own eyes out after watching the film.
-Inside the projection room, Bellinger loads his own intestines into the reels of another projector.
+Bellinger settles comfortably in his private theater, pours champagne, and watches the film.
+Sweetman returns to his cinema, only to learn that Annie's father, Mr. Matthews, has chained it shut, despite having said that Kirby had two weeks to pay off his debt.
+Not realizing that Matthews is watching him from a parked car, Kirby receives a phone call from a distraught Bellinger and returns to the mansion.
+There, Sweetman sees Bellinger's butler Fung gouge his own eyes out after watching the film.
+Inside the projection room, Bellinger is concealed behind the movie equipment, gasping in apparent pain.
+He speaks deliriously, telling Kirby that he recommends the film, but that it is not a movie, only a trailer for what is to come.
+He gasps out that he has been inspired to create his own film.
+Kirby watches in horror as Bellinger loads his own intestines into the reels of another projector.

-Sweetman's father-in-law, who tracked him to the mansion, pulls a gun and threatens to kill Sweetman.
-As they struggle, they hallucinate a cue mark, which envelops the screen.
-Sweetman awakens to find both he and his father-in-law watching the movie, both bloody.
-The butler frees the chained angel.
-Sweetman's wife appears and bites her father's neck which turns out to be a hallucination.
-Sweetman decides that he and his father-in-law both have to die because neither can truly let her go as long as they are alive.
-Sweetman brutally kills his father-in-law and commits suicide.
+Matthews follows Sweetman to the mansion and is already being affected by the movie when Kirby re-enters the theater.
+Matthews, with crazed rants and giggles, pulls a gun and threatens to kill him.
+As they struggle, they hallucinate a burning-cigarette cue mark, which envelops the screen.
+Sweetman awakens to find he and Matthews, both bloodied, are watching the movie.
+The butler blindly frees the chained Willowy Being.
+The ghost of Annie steps out of the movie and bites her father's neck, which turns out to be a hallucination.
+Sweetman decides that he and Mr. Matthews both have to die because neither can truly let Annie go as long as they are alive.
+Sweetman brutally kills Matthews, shoves the wad of owed cash into his mouth with a curse, and commits suicide.

-The angel takes the two film reels, walks into the theater, looks at Sweetman's bloody corpse, and says, "Thank you for this," indicating the film reels, before leaving.
+The Willowy Being takes the two film reels, walks into the theater, looks down at Sweetman's bloody corpse, and says, "Thank you for this", indicating the film reels, before leaving.